Sparse Checkpointing for Fast and Reliable MoE Training: Evaluation

 The five configurations vary precision used for computations, master weights, and optimizer state.
 The choice of precision impacts two key variables: iteration time and snapshot size.
 Switching compute from FP16 to FP8 shortens iterations, shrinking the window to overlap snapshot I/O. Lowering the precision of training state (e.g., FP8 master weights and FP8+FP16 optimizer state) reduces the snapshot size by as much as 66\%.
 Dense baselines are limited by the tighter of these two constraints: shorter iterations force longer intervals, while smaller snapshots from lower-precision states enable shorter intervals.
 For CheckFreq, we configure its policy module to choose intervals that maintain runtime overhead below 3\%.
 For Gemini, we apply an oracle policy: for each MTBF, we sweep intervals offline and select the one maximizing ETTR; this hindsight-informed choice requires knowledge unavailable at runtime, thus upper-bounding Gemini’s achievable performance.
 MoC and \NAME both checkpoint every iteration, albeit selectively.

-As shown in Table~\ref{tbl:low-precision-training}, CheckFreq’s shortest feasible interval (78 iterations) occurs when training state uses FP8 master weights and FP8+FP16 optimizer states.
+As shown in Table~\ref{tbl:low-precision-training}, CheckFreq's shortest feasible interval (78 iterations) occurs when training state uses FP8 master weights and FP8+FP16 optimizer states.
 When using FP32 optimizer state with FP16 or FP32 model weights, CheckFreq is forced to lengthen intervals significantly, to 205 and 227 iterations respectively.
 Gemini follows a similar trend at MTBF=1H, increasing its interval from 59 to 182 as state precision rises; under frequent failures its oracle policy trades higher runtime overhead for shorter rollbacks, checkpointing every 24-94 iterations at 6-13\% per-iteration overhead.
-MoC’s overhead grows with failure frequency because it exhausts its lost‑token budget sooner and is forced to increase experts checkpointed per iteration—eventually checkpointing experts—and incurring 39--465\% per-iteration overhead.
+MoC's overhead grows with failure frequency because it exhausts its lost‑token budget sooner and is forced to increase experts checkpointed per iteration—eventually checkpointing all experts—and incurring 39--465\% per-iteration overhead.
 In contrast, \NAME\ maintains 1–2\% overhead across all configurations with small sparse windows.

 These interval choices directly shape recovery costs and ETTR.
 At higher precision (FP32), dense baselines suffer from long intervals and high recovery costs.
-At MTBF=1H, CheckFreq’s recovery time ranges from 1153 to 5162 secs, and Gemini’s from 876 to 3591 secs.
+At MTBF=1H, CheckFreq's recovery time ranges from 1153 to 5162 secs, and Gemini’s from 876 to 3591 secs.
 At MTBF=10M, these costs increase to 6921–28574 secs (CheckFreq) and 2100–5446 secs (Gemini), even when Gemini selects intervals using an oracle.
 As precision decreases (FP8 master weights with FP8+FP16 optimizer state), dense baselines improve: Gemini’s ETTR at MTBF=10M rises from 0.718 to 0.816.
 However, CheckFreq and Gemini still sacrifice 10–25\% ETTR under frequent failures.
-MoC consistently underperforms across precision configurations, with ETTR dropping from 0.36–0.61 at MTBF=1H to 0.12–0.43 at MTBF=10M.
+MoC consistently under performs across all precisions, with ETTR dropping from 0.36–0.61 at MTBF=1H to 0.12–0.43 at MTBF=10M.
 In contrast, \NAME maintains low and stable overhead (1–2\%), consistently achieving ETTR of 0.94–0.98 across all precisions and MTBFs.
 Consequently, \NAME provides up to an 8$\times$ improvement in end-to-end training time.